sagemath/trac_to_gh/Issue 3960.md

 # Issue 3960: "edit this" on published worksheets doesn't work anymore in 3.1.1

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/3960

 Original creator: nbruin